 Accessing Onsite Supervision for Remote Learning

-With this information in mind, I implore all parents to please keep your children home unless there are absolutely extenuating circumstances.
+I implore all parents to please keep your children home unless there are absolutely extenuating circumstances.

 Eligibility Criteria for Students to Receive Supervision